The Self-Study of Teacher Education Practices (S-STEP)

 International Biennial Castle Conference

-Self-Study of Teacher Education Practices (S-STEP), a special interest group of AERA, invites you to participate in the 2020 Castle Conference.
+Self-Study of Teacher Education Practices (S-STEP), a special interest group of AERA, invites you to participate in the 2023 Castle Conference.
 All proposals are welcomed, and membership in S-STEP is not required for proposal submission.
-If you consider yourself to be a teacher educator or practitioner of another profession and are interested in opportunities to interact with other educators from a range of disciplines, theoretical orientations, and educational practice settings who are working on the problems of education through the study of their own practices, then the Castle Conference is an event for you.
+If you are interested in opportunities to interact with educators who are working on the problems of education through the study of their own practices, then the Castle Conference is an event for you.

 The S-STEP community has long valued the collaborative, intimate, and interactive nature of relationships within the practice of self-study as researcher practitioners bring forward the past, acknowledge the present, and re-imagine possibilities for the future.
 Simply put, collaboration is built into the foundations of self-study research design and practice.
 It is with this in mind that we look to our AERA S-STEP SIG and in partnership, call self-study researchers to consider ways we can seek out deliberate connection and reconnection for envisioning collaborations within and beyond institutional, geographical, theoretical, and disciplinary boundaries for purposes of generating new understandings.
 We invite self-study researchers to consider the following: